 Every effort has been made to ensure the accuracy of this document at the time of printing.
-In accordance with the company's policy of continued product improvement.
-City Technology Limited reserves the right to make product changes without notice.
+In accordance with the company's policy of continued product improve-ment City Technology Limited reserves the right to make product changes without notice.
 No liability is accepted for any consequential losses, injury or damage resulting from the use of this document or from any omissions or errors herein.
 The data is given for guidance only.
-It does not constitute a specification or an offer for said.
-The products are always subject to a programmen of improvement and testing which may result in some changes in the characteristics quieted.
-As the products may be used by the client in circumstances beyond the knowledge and control of City Technology Limited, we cannot give any warranty as to the relevance of these particulars to an application.
-It is the clients' responsibility to carry out the necessary tests to determine the usefulness of the products and to ensure their safety of operation in a particular application.
+It does not constitute a specification or an offer for sale.
+The products are always subject to a programme of improvement and testing which may result in some changes in the characteristics quoted.
+As the products may be used by the client in circumstances beyond the knowledge and control of City Technology Limited, we cannot give any warrarity as to the relevance of these particulars to an application.
+It is the clients' responsibility to carry out the necessary tests to determine the usefulness of the products and to reven the include include includes. ensure their safety of operation in a particular application.
 Performance characteristics on this data sheet outline the performance of newly supplied sensors.
-Output signal can drift below the lower limit
+Output signal can drift below the lower limit over time.